Stop Overpaying

 - Same $90B+ annual revenue

-sentiment drops, yield rises.
+What changes is investor sentiment.
+When sentiment drops, yield rises.
 When sentiment recovers (which it always does for quality companies), yield normalizes.
-This
+This creates the oscillating pattern.

 2. Mean Reversion is Powerful

-trade within consistent valuation bands.
+Over 10+ years, dividend aristocrats trade within consistent valuation bands.
 Coca-Cola typically yields 2.5-3.5%.
-When it hits 3.5%, one of two things
+When it hits 3.5%, one of two things happens:

 - The stock price rises (yield drops back to normal)